 Low-Dose CT Scan

 Low-dose computed tomography (LDCT) has proven to find lung cancer at its earliest stages.
 This scan uses roughly a quarter of the radiation as a normal CT scan.
 During the screening, you will lie on your back with your hands above your head.
-Then, your doctor will ask you to hold your breath for a few seconds while they take a series of pictures.
+Then, the technician will ask you to hold your breath for a few seconds while they take a series of pictures.
 The whole process takes about 30 minutes, and you do not need to do anything special to prepare for the screening.